al-ramsey/lean-exercises/README.md

 # lean-tutorials

+Exercises and files downloaded from: https://github.com/leanprover-community/tutorials.
+Changes are simply me adding my solutions to the exercises.

+Original README:

 [![Gitpod Ready-to-Code](https://img.shields.io/badge/Gitpod-ready--to--code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/leanprover-community/tutorials)

 The goal of this project is to quickly teach you how to use Lean 3 for